How To Make Money As A Teenager In The UK

 * We sometimes use affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our disclosure for more info.

-How to make money as a teenager in the UK.
+Want to know how to make money as a teenager in the UK?
 It’s a pretty common question and one teenagers up and down the length of the country ask themselves frequently.

-There are still the traditional teen jobs you and I remember, pub washing up, collecting glasses and paper rounds, but these are becoming scarcer and well, honestly, many of todays teenagers have different ideas about work.
+There are still the traditional part-time jobs you and I remember, pub washing up, collecting glasses and paper rounds but these are becoming scarcer and well, honestly, many of todays teenagers have different ideas about work.

-If they’ve got access to a laptop, phone or some sort of device and an internet connection, there are a tonne of ways teens can earn some cash.
+If they’ve got access to a laptop, phone or some sort of device and an internet connection, there are plenty of ways teens can earn some cash.

 We’ve covered the most common ways teens are making money, mostly digital ways with a couple of the oldies in there.
 Just make sure your teen’s complying with the law, see below.

 Here are the ways we’ve covered to get some cash in:

 - Sell your stuff